An elderly man in a blue sweater holding his hand over his heart.

 What is atrial fibrillation (AFib)?

-Atrial fibrillation, or AFib, is a common type of cardiac arrythmia, or irregular heartbeat.
-It happens when the upper chambers of the heart, also called "atria," beat irregularly because of disorganized electrical signals in the heart.
-You could have paroxysmal AFib, meaning the irregular heartbeat doesn't happen all the time; or persistent AFib, meaning an irregular heartbeat lasting more than 7 days.
+Atrial fibrillation, or AFib, is a common type of irregular heartbeat.
+It happens when the upper chambers of the heart, also called “atria,” beat irregularly because of disorganized electrical signals in the heart.
+This can be paroxysmal (occasional) or persistent (lasting over 7 days).
+It’s also possible to have AFib and not feel any symptoms at all (asymptomatic).
 AFib affects over 5 million people in the U.S.1

 AFib symptoms and complications